VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

   Simulation here means without making the actual board try to simulate/predict the outcome of the circuit.
 This, as Neil said, is used mostly for very complex circuits as it save time and money than making a sample/prototype.

+# Programming the board for testing

+  The last thing you have to do is test that your board work fine.
+Go ahead and download the [make](http://academy.cba.mit.edu/classes/embedded_programming/hello.ftdi.44.echo.c.make) and [C](http://academy.cba.mit.edu/classes/embedded_programming/hello.ftdi.44.echo.c) files.
+Open a Terminal and move to the directory which have the downloaded files.
+  Now we have to use a program called [Make](https://www.gnu.org/software/make/) to use the *Make* file given by Neil.
+The command to be given is

+  'make -f <NAME_OF_MAKEFILE> <OPTION>' the <OPTION> can be a any given in the make file, here in particular we have options for making *.hex, out, burn fuses and program*.
+The order must be
+   - `make -f hello.ftdi.44.echo.c.make` for compiling and getting out and hex files
+   - `make -f hello.ftdi.44.echo.c.make program-usbtiny-fuses` for setting the fuses
+   - `make -f hello.ftdi.44.echo.c.make program-usbtiny` for programming the board

+  The quickest way is to use Yadu's [compflash](https://github.com/yadusharon/compflash) which is a beautiful tool to do all of the above steps easily.
+Just give the input file as the downloaded *c* file, choose the board as *Attiny44* and clock as 20Mhz then compile and burn.
+If all goes well it should give a successful message otherwise troubleshoot the issue and try to program again.

 # Curious to know more?